Lattices in contact Lie groups and 5-dimensional contact solvmanifolds: Introduction

 \section{Introduction}

 This paper investigates the geometry of compact contact manifolds that are uniformized by contact Lie groups, i.e., manifolds of the form $\Gamma\setminus G$ for some Lie group $G$ with a left invariant contact structure and uniform lattice $\Gamma\subset G$.
-We re-examine Alexander's criteria for existence of lattices on solvable Lie groups and apply them, along with some other well known tools.
 In particular, we restrict our attention to dimension five and describe which five-dimensional contact Lie groups admit uniform lattices.
 We prove that there are exactly seven connected and simply connected such Lie groups.
 Five of them are central extensions; the other two are semi-direct products.
 Furthermore, all seven are solvable.
 Let us remind that, in the symplectic counterpart, there are only $4$ connected and simply connected Lie groups with a lattice, that can bear a left invariant symplectic form \cite{medina-revoy-lattice07}.

 This paper is organized as follows.
 In Section \ref{chap:preliminaries}, we give the preliminaries for the work ahead.
-This includes both a review of several classical results and some original results regarding the existence of lattices on certain Lie groups.
+This includes both a review of several classical results and some original results regarding contact Lie groups.
 Fundamental to this paper are Theorem \ref{thm:Diatta1}, which describes all five-dimensional contact Lie algebras, and the list in Subsection \ref{5-dimensional-unimod}, which delineates the Lie algebras of all the five-dimensional unimodular contact Lie groups.
-We also review some pertinent results of contact geometry on Lie groups.

 In Section \ref{chap:main results}, the main theorem of the paper (Theorem \ref{thm:listing}) is stated as well as an immediate corollary.
 This theorem is proven in Section \ref{chap:big proof}.
 A major yet technical aspect of this proof is the list of certain structures on the Lie algebras of the Lie groups in Subsection \ref{5-dimensional-unimod}.
 For ease of reading, this list has been relegated to Appendix I (Section \ref{nillist}).
-In Section \ref{specialaffine}, we show that the special affine Lie group $Sl(n,\R)\ltimes \R^n$ has no uniform lattice ( Theorem \ref{nolatticesln}), although it may have a lattice.